Professional Policing HNC/HND/BA (Hons)

 What you'll study

-Your first year will introduce you to the fundamentals of being a police constable; what the job directly involves and the range of responsibilities, codes and conducts which must be adhered to.
-This year also starts your journey onto becoming an independent learner, by introducing you to key research and teamwork skills which will be needed throughout the course and your career in policing.
-Students who complete year one are eligible for a Higher National Certificate (HNC) in Policing Practice.
+Your first year will introduce you to the fundamentals of being a police constable - what the job directly involves and the range of responsibilities, codes and conducts which must be adhered to.
+This year also starts your journey towards becoming an independent learner by introducing you to key research and teamwork skills which will be needed throughout the course and your career in policing.
+Students who complete year one are eligible for an HNC in Policing Practice.

 Modules

-As the course progresses, you will build on your knowledge of the criminal justice system and the policing profession, to create a deep level of understanding in what is required of a police officer in the 21st century.
-This year will go above and beyond what you have covered previously, such as the subject of radicalisation which will be introduced alongside how to respond to an incident as a first responder.
-You will also continue to further your understanding of the five core areas of policing, by exploring more complex case studies.
-Students who complete year two are eligible for a Higher National Diploma (HND) in Policing Practice.
+As the course progresses, you will build on your knowledge of the criminal justice system and the policing profession, to create a deep level of understanding of what is required of a police officer in the 21st century.
+You will learn above and beyond what you have covered previously, such as the subject of radicalisation which will be introduced alongside how to respond to an incident as a first responder.
+You will also continue to further your understanding of the five core areas of policing by exploring more complex case studies.
+Students who successfully complete year two are eligible for an HND in Policing Practice.

 Modules